lookuptable/envoy-examples-in-kubernetes/frontend-proxy/README.md

 1. Run the pods

 The front proxy pod is specified in `frontend.yaml` and the service pods are specified in `backend.yaml`.
+Also, to enable Istio auth, you need to install Istio CA component, which is specified in `istio-ca.yaml`.
 You can start all pods with a single command:
 ```
-kubectl create -f frontend.yaml -f backend.yaml
+kubectl create -f frontend.yaml -f backend.yaml -f istio-ca.yaml
 ```

 2. Fetch service IP